Nainish-Rai/stupid-mails/memory-bank/user-stories.md

 4. Images are handled appropriately (alt text preserved when useful)
 5. Content processing adapts to various email formats (plain text, HTML, newsletters)

+### Title: Top Emails Display

+As a busy email user,
+I want to see the top 20 emails categorized by AI in my app dashboard, So that I can quickly focus on what's most important without diving into my full inbox.

+Acceptance Criteria:

+1. App displays the top 20 emails based on AI classification prioritization
+2. Each email shows sender, subject, label category, and timestamp
+3. User can quickly open or take action on emails from this display
+4. List refreshes automatically when new classifications are completed
+5. User can filter the top emails view by specific label categories

 ## Setup and Configuration

 ### Title: Easy Gmail Integration

 As a new user,
-I want a simple, guided process to connect the tool to my Gmail account, So that I can start using the product without technical expertise.
+I want a simple, guided process to connect the tool to my Gmail account with read-only access, So that I can start using the product without technical expertise or security concerns.

 Acceptance Criteria:

-1. Clear step-by-step instructions for granting necessary Gmail permissions
+1. Clear step-by-step instructions for granting necessary read-only Gmail permissions
 2. Secure OAuth implementation following Google's best practices
-3. Transparent explanation of required permissions with privacy assurances
+3. Transparent explanation of required permissions with privacy assurances emphasizing read-only access
 4. Verification step confirms successful connection
 5. Process takes less than 3 minutes to complete

-### Title: Classification Label Setup
+### Title: In-App Classification Label Setup

 As a new user,
-I want predefined label categories that I can customize, So that the organization system matches my workflow and preferences.
+I want predefined label categories that I can customize within the app, So that the organization system matches my workflow and preferences.

 Acceptance Criteria:

 1. System creates default labels (ATTN, FK-U, MARKETING, TAKE-A-LOOK, HMMMM)
-2. User can modify, add, or remove label categories
+2. User can modify, add, or remove label categories from the app settings
-3. Labels visually display in Gmail with customizable colors
+3. Labels visually display in the app with customizable colors
-4. Labels are created with appropriate visibility settings
+4. Label preferences are saved to user's profile
 5. Changes to label structure don't disrupt previously categorized emails

 ## User Experience